Acid techno

-Acid techno, sometimes known generally as "acid", is a genre of techno that was derived from acid house and developed in Europe in the late 1980s to early 1990s.
+Acid techno, sometimes known as "acid", is a genre of techno that was derived from acid house and developed in Europe in the late 1980s to early 1990s.
 It saw younger artists apply the "squelching" synthesizer sound of Chicago acid house to harder-edged techno material.

 Characteristics

 The acid style was obtained largely through Roland instruments, most prominently the TB-303 bass synthesizer.
 The term Acid specifically refers to the harsh "acidic" squelching sound of the Roland 303.
-The acid sound is achieved by turning up the filter resonance and turning down the cutoff frequency parameters of the synthesizer, along with programming the 303's accent, slide, and octave parameters; manipulating the filter in real-time as the track is being recorded is a technique known as tweaking.
+The acid sound is achieved by turning up the filter resonance and turning down the cutoff frequency parameters of the synthesizer, along with programming the 303's accent, slide, and octave parameters.